2048 Android Game, I had downloaded this game because it was trending, all of my friends were playing so I also downloaded the 2048 Game.

-Details of each java files – Behold, you are going to learn very important concepts of android.
+Details of each java file – Behold, you are going to learn very important concepts of android.
 They might help you to develop any other android game.

 It extends the Activity class.
-Now moving further, protected void onCreate(Bundle state) method starts the activity. “state” is the variable which will help in recover and save the state of the activity.
-Consider when you minimize the application and open it after sometime.
+Now moving further, the protected void onCreate(Bundle state) method starts the activity. “state” is the variable that will help in recovery and save the state of the activity.
+Consider when you minimize the application and open it after some time.
 You don’t want to lose the previous information.
 Do you?

-SharedPreferences helps in storing the data in the application.
+SharedPreferences help in storing the data in the application.
 And, setContentView(setView) is used to set the design or UI to the activity.

-- public void onSaveInstanceState(Bundle state) – As we have enabled the feature of saving the state information of the application, this method save it for us in key – value pair.
+- Public void onSaveInstanceState(Bundle state) – As we have enabled the feature of saving the state information of the application, this method saves it for us in key-value pair.
 Also, it will call saveGame() method to save what information we want to save.

-- void saveGame() – SharedPreferences.Editor will receive the instance in editor object.
+- Void saveGame() – SharedPreferences.Editor will receive the instance in the editor object.

-- BlockSetup blockfield and BlockSetup undoBlockField will setup the blocks for the purpose of undo and other tile. edit.putInt(“width”, blockfield.length); will set the width of the tile in the editor object, which will come in handy later on.
+- BlockSetup blockfield and BlockSetup undoBlockField will set up the blocks for the purpose of undo and another tile. edit.putInt(“width”, blockfield.length); will set the width of the tile in the editor object, which will come in handy later on.

-- setView.playGame.animBlockArea.cancelAll(); It will stop all the animation which are running before proceeding.
-Coming to next nested for loop, value = configuration.getInt() will create the tiles with the numbers on it, if they are already there, otherwise a blank block will be created.
+- SetView.playGame.animBlockArea.cancelAll(); It will stop all the animation which are running before proceeding.
+Coming to the next nested for loop, value = configuration.getInt() will create the tiles with the numbers on it, if they are already there, otherwise, a blank block will be created.

 This class inherits the Block class.

-public BlockSetup(int x, int y, int values) – This constructor takes x position, y position and value corresponding to these coordinates.
+Public BlockSetup(int x, int y, int values) – This constructor takes x position, y position, and a value corresponding to these coordinates.

-void positionUpdation(Block block) – It updates the coordinates of the each tile which is passed as an argument to it.
+Void positionUpdation(Block block) – It updates the coordinates of each tile which is passed as an argument to it.

-void setMergedFrom(BlockSetup tile) – It takes an array of tiles which are merged and stored into the array.
-The main function of this method is to save the tiles for future use e.g. for undo purpose.
+Void setMergedFrom(BlockSetup tile) – It takes an array of tiles that are merged and stored into the array.
+The main function of this method is to save the tiles for future use e.g., for undo purposes.

-public BlockSetup getMergedFrom() – This returns an array of blocks stored which contains the information which tiles were used to form another tile.
+Public BlockSetup getMergedFrom() – This returns an array of blocks stored which contains the information on which tiles were used to form another tile.

-public BlockArea(int sizeX, int sizeY) – This constructor is used to create an array of blocks of size passed an argument to it.
-It also clear the grid which will contain 16 cell.
+Public BlockArea(int sizeX, int sizeY) – This constructor is used to create an array of blocks of size passed an argument to it.
+It also clears the grid which will contain 16 cells.

-this method will check for available and not available cells in the grid and return an array of these blocks.
+This method will check for availability and not available cells in the grid and return an array of these blocks.

-public boolean isBlockAvailable(Block block) – This method check if the ‘block’ is available to use it for create a new tile.
+Public Boolean isBlockAvailable(Block block) – This method checks if the ‘block’ is available to use for creating a new tile.

 Note: Rests of the methods are self-explanatory, easy as eating a pie.

 Now let’s talk about some animation.
-Animation is just a fancy word for time related parameters.
-It will keep the tab on time delaying, time elapsed etc.
+Animation is just a fancy word for time-related parameters.
+It will keep the tab on time delaying, the time elapsed, etc.

-public AnimateBlock (int x, int y, int animateType, long length, long gap, int others) – This constructor initialize the class attrbitues.
-X and Y are the position of the block, length is animation type, gap is how much time is delayed between two moves.
+Public AnimateBlock (int x, int y, int animateType, long length, long gap, int others) – This constructor initializes the class attributes.
+X and Y are the positions of the block, length is animation type, the gap is how much time is delayed between two moves.

-public boolean processCompleted() – It return the Boolean as true or false if the animation has been completed or not.
+Public Boolean processCompleted() – It returns the Boolean as true or false if the animation has been completed or not.

 This file adds animation to your application.

-public void playRendering() – It will start the animation for each blocks.
-If value of x and y are -1 that means not a single block has been animated so it will animate the whole grid at once.
+Public void playRendering() – It will start the animation for each block.
+If values of x and y are -1 that means not a single block has been animated so it will animate the whole grid at once.
 Otherwise, it will add for each cell one at a time.

-Before proceeding further I should tell you, cancelled animation is when two tiles are merged and the tiles which are merged their animation will be cancelled.
+Before proceeding further, I should tell you, canceled animation is when two tiles are merged and the tiles which are merged their animation will be canceled.
 So, they become inactive too.

-public void checktTickAll(long totalTime)- If an animation time is expired, that block’s animation will be cancelled and will be stored in cancelledProcess array.
-Be it, an individual cell or whole grid.
+Public void checktTickAll(long totalTime)- If an animation time is expired, that block’s animation will be canceled and will be stored in cancelledProcess array.
+Be it, an individual cell or a whole grid.

-public void newGameStart() – It will start the new game.
-If there is grid is null, a 4, 4 grid will be created using invocation.
-Otherwise undo state related method will be invoked.
+Public void newGameStart() – It will start the new game.
+If there is the grid is null, a 4, 4 grid will be created using invocation.
+Otherwise, undo state-related methods will be invoked.

-There are several attributes to the class which are defined in the beginning.
+There are several attributes to the class which is defined in the beginning.
 You can understand them easily as I have tried to name them according to their usage.
-Still, I will try to draw some picture about some things you may get confused at.
+Still, I will try to draw some pictures about some things you may get confused about.

-public void onDraw(Canvas canvas) – In first line, there is region.drawBitmap(background, 0, 0, layout), it will reset the transparency of the screen.
+Public void onDraw(Canvas canvas) – In the first line, there is region.drawBitmap(background, 0, 0, layout), it will reset the transparency of the screen.

 Then all the cells in the method will be created using function invocation (defined later on in this file).

-protected void onSizeChanged(int width, int height, int oldw, int oldh) – At first android doesn’t know what size would it be.
+Protected void onSizeChanged(int width, int height, int oldw, int oldh) – At first android doesn’t know what size would it be.
 It needs to calculate so this method calculates using height and width.
-It is called only once and some set of methods are invoked which are discussed in later part.
+It is called only once and some sets of methods are invoked which are discussed in a later part.

-void createHeader(Canvas region) and public void createInstruction(Canvas region) – These methods are to draw header (2048) at top and instruction at the bottom of the screen.
+Void createHeader(Canvas region) and public void createInstruction(Canvas region) – These methods are to draw header (2048) at the top and instruction at the bottom of the screen.

-void createBlocks(Canvas region) – This method will create the tiles.
-First it will check if there is a tile with some value, it will get that value and represent it on the tile so tou can have tiles with numbers.
-Then it will check for any active animation, if it is, it will create new tile, merge two tiles and move the tiles.
+Void createBlocks(Canvas region) – This method will create the tiles.
+First, it will check if there is a tile with some value, it will get that value and represent it on the tile so you can have tiles with numbers.
+Then it will check for any active animation, if it is, it will create a new tile, merge two tiles and move the tiles.
 If not, it will just create a cell.

-void endState(Canvas region) – It will draw the end game state.
-If the game is won it will ask for if you want to continue or not and will create the state according to that.
+Void endState(Canvas region) – It will draw the end game state.
+If the game is won it will ask if you want to continue or not and will create the state according to that.
 There would be some invocation of the methods.
 It is a placeholder method.

-void createEndGameStates(Canvas region, boolean win, boolean showField) – This method is invoked to draw the interface for if game is won or lost.
+Void createEndGameStates(Canvas region, Boolean win, Boolean showField) – This method is invoked to draw the interface for if the game is won or lost.

-void createBitmapBackground(int width, int height) – It will simply draw a background, color it.
-It is a placeholder method to call several method for drawing the interface such as header, instruction etc.
+Void createBitmapBackground(int width, int height) – It will simply draw a background, color it.
+It is a placeholder method to call several methods for drawing the interface such as header, instruction, etc.

-void timeTrack() and void checkTick() – Methods are for tracking the time of each frame and calculate how much time it take to go to next fram so that each move speed is calculated.
+Void timeTrack() and void checkTick() – Methods are for tracking the time of each frame and calculate how much time it takes to go to the next frame so that each moving speed is calculated.

-public BlockDesign(Context context) – This constructor set the resources into variables so that they can b used.
+Public BlockDesign(Context context) – This constructor sets the resources into variables so that they can be used.
 All of these things are self-explanatory. setOnTouchListener(new PerformAction(this)); is implanted to catch the touch of the screen.
 And, in the last object of PlayGame class is invoked.

 I have explained most of the source code.
 If there is still something remaining that means those points are very easy to understand.
-Reason being the method name or a variable name is stated in such a way that it fulfill its purpose.
+The reason being the method name or a variable name is stated in such a way that it fulfills its purpose.